muecoin/Guides/MacOS_desktop_client.md

 By default, the blockchain and wallet files are stored in `~/Library/Application Support/MonetaryUnitCore` In this foilder, your `wallet.dat` file is located.
 It is your wallet containing your funds.
 Please keep this file safe and ensure it is backed up properly and securely!

 To go to this folder in `Finder`, open the Finder file explorer, and in the top menu, click on `View`.
-Now press the `Option` key, and the `Library` foloder will appear in the list.
+Now press the `Option` key, and the `Library` folder will appear in the list.
 Just click on it and it will open in Finder.

 Browse to your `Application Support` folder, and there you will find the `MonetaryUnitCore` folder with your `wallet.dat`file and other important `mue.conf` and `masternode.conf` files.